 Nancy C. Andrews

-Nancy C. Andrews is the Nanaline H. Duke Professor of Pediatrics and Professor of Pharmacology and Cancer Biology at Duke University.
-From 2007 to 2017 she served as Dean of the Duke University School of Medicine and Vice Chancellor for Academic Affairs.
-Prior to moving to Duke she served as the George Richards Minot Professor of Pediatrics at Harvard University, senior associate in medicine at the Children’s Hospital Boston, and a distinguished physician of the Dana-Farber Cancer Institute.
-While at Harvard she was the director of the Harvard-MIT MD-Ph.D.
+Nancy C. Andrews is Executive Vice President and Chief Scientific Officer at Boston Children’s Hospital.
+From 2007 to 2017 she served as Dean of the School of Medicine and Vice Chancellor for Academic Affairs at Duke University.
+Earlier in her career she was the George Richards Minot Professor of Pediatrics at Harvard University, senior associate in medicine at the Boston Children’s Hospital, and a distinguished physician of the Dana-Farber Cancer Institute.
+While at Harvard she was director of the Harvard-MIT MD-Ph.D.
 Program and later Dean for Basic Sciences and Graduate Studies at Harvard Medical School.
-A pediatric hematologist-oncologist by training, her laboratory research focused on iron biology and mouse models of human diseases.
+A pediatric hematologist-oncologist by training, her laboratory research focused on iron biology, using genetics to work out fundamental processes in iron handling and their perturbation in human iron diseases.
 She was a Howard Hughes Medical Institute Investigator from 1993 to 2006.
-She is the past president of the American Society of Clinical Investigation, a Member of the National Academy of Medicine and a Member of the National Academy of Sciences.
-She serves on the Boards of Directors of Novartis, Charles River Laboratories and Maze Therapeutics, and on the Executive Committee of the MIT Corporation.
-Andrews has been a committee member for both the Academy’s ARISE II report and the New Models for U.S. Science and Technology Policy project.
-She was elected a Fellow of the American Academy of Arts and Sciences in 2007 and serves as the Chair of its Board of Directors.
+She is an elected member of both the National Academy of Medicine and the National Academy of Sciences, and a past president of the American Society of Clinical Investigation.
+She serves on the Boards of Directors of Novartis, Charles River Laboratories and Maze Therapeutics.
+Andrews has been a committee member for the Academy’s ARISE II report and the New Models for U.S. Science and Technology Policy study Restoring the Foundation.
+She was elected a Fellow of the American Academy of Arts and Sciences in 2007 and served as Chair of the Board of Directors from 2017-2023.